Your clients rely on your designing, planning, and building expertise.

-And, it's because of that expertise that architects, land surveyors and engineers can be sued for fraud and negligence in performance of duties.
+And it's because of that expertise that architects, land surveyors, and engineers can be sued for fraud and negligence in performing their duties.

 As an architect or engineer, what would happen if you were hit with a liability suit for more than your current insurance covered?